ACIM & ACOL

 While this is a matter for each reader to decide, the overwhelmingly positive reviews of A Course of Love (ACOL) on Amazon.com seem to indicate that a very large number of its readers found it to be truly helpful.

-As of this writing, the Combined Volume of A Course of Love has a 4.6-star average rating from over 220 reviewers.
+As of this writing (Jan 2024), the Combined Volume of A Course of Love has a 4.7-star average rating from 620 reviewers.

 These writings are the true pen of Jesus as in A Course in Miracles.
 Same voice, same message mostly but updated language style for contemporary readers.
 Humanity called this forth, it was delivered.
 This book goes everywhere with me and has changed my life.